Temporary Car Insurance: How It Works, Costs & Where to Buy

 Is temporary car insurance more expensive than a regular policy?

-On a per-day basis, yes — short-term coverage typically costs $5 to $15 per day, compared to roughly $5.26/day for a standard policy averaged over six months.
-However, if you only need coverage for a few days or weeks, temporary options are more cost-effective than paying for an entire six-month policy you won't use.
+On a per-day basis, yes — short-term coverage typically costs $5 to $15 per day.
+For context, a standard six-month full-coverage policy now averages $1,200–$1,350 nationally (roughly $6.67–$7.50/day).
+However, if you only need coverage for a few days or weeks, temporary options are more cost-effective than paying for an entire six-month policy you won't fully use.

 What happens if I drive without insurance between policies?

 Driving without insurance, even briefly, can result in serious consequences: fines, license suspension, vehicle impoundment, and even personal financial liability if you're in an accident.
 A lapse in coverage can also cause your future insurance rates to increase significantly.
-Always make sure there's no gap between your old and new policy effective dates.
+Always make sure there's no gap between your old and new policy effective dates — same-day coverage from major insurers makes this easy to avoid.

 Can I get same-day car insurance coverage?

 Yes.
 Several major insurers — including GEICO, Progressive, State Farm, and Liberty Mutual — offer same-day coverage with instant digital proof of insurance.
 You can typically get a quote, bind a policy, and receive your insurance ID card within minutes online or through a mobile app.
-This is the fastest way to get legally covered when you need it immediately.
+This is the fastest way to get legally covered when you need it immediately, whether you're at a dealership or between policies.

 Compare Car Insurance Rates in Ohio